pebble-dev/rebble-help/_topic/boot-android.md

 # The boot process

-The boot process, or 'running boot', is the process in which you tell the Pebble app to use Rebble servers.
+The boot process, or 'running boot', is the process in which you tell the Pebble app to use Rebble servers instead of the defunct Pebble servers.

-You perform this process during inital Rebble setup, but it can sometimes be useful to re-run it as a problem solving step.
+You perform this process during inital Rebble setup, but it can sometimes be useful to re-run this process if there are any issues.

-Press next to start the guide
+Press next to start the guide!

 # Visit boot.rebble.io